-3,500 lbs. max.
+Chevy: 3,500 lbs. max.

-Tongue weight 350 lbs. max.
+Tongue weight: 350 lbs. max.

-The factory installed towing hitch on this coach is capable of pulling 3,500 lbs. load (max.), however the vertical (tongue) weight may vary according to chassis and model combinations.
-Do not exceed either the GVWR, the rear axle GAWR, or the chassis GCWR by the combined loaded weight of the coach and the towed vehicle.
+The factory installed hitch towing capacity and vertical (tongue) weight may vary according to chassis and model combinations. (see label on hitch)

+When towing a trailer or vehicle, do not exceed either the GVWR, the rear axle GAWR, or the chassis GCWR by the combined loaded weight of the coach and the towed vehicle.
 See preceding items "Loading the Vehicle" and "Weighing Your Loaded Vehicle" for explanation of weight ratings.